flags/MacroPad/readme.md

 MacroPad's most powerful feature is layering, which allows keys to change the mapping of the device on the fly.

+### Changelog

+* 01-04-2020 - Alternate detection method now supports bluetooth devices.
+This is checked during `--detect` and opens devices based on their name instead of `by-id` path.
+As a result of supporting bluetooth, reconnect timeouts/waits are in place.

 ## WIP / Requesting Help

 Documentation lags behind the current featureset.
 I update this readme and the